marius00/LogitechLuaParser/README.md

 **Assign it to "G-Key" (you may need to scroll down)**
 ![](Docs/gkey.png)

 **When you start this program for the first time, it will start minimized to tray.**
 The program is running, look for it down in the bottom right corner.

+## Getting started (Logitech G-Hub)
+#### Configuring G-Hub

+The keys will need to be configured in G-Hub, and your LUA script should listen for whichever key is configured in G-Hub.

+The integration has been verified to work, but no detailed setup guide for G-Hub is available.

+**When you start this program for the first time, it will start minimized to tray.**
+The program is running, look for it down in the bottom right corner.